Protecting De-identified Documents from Search-based Linkage Attacks: Experiments

-We use as document collection $\mathcal{D}$ a set of 13,759 English-language court cases from the \href{https://hudoc.echr.coe.int/}{European Court of Human Rights} (ECHR), covering the years 1961 to 2020.
+We use as first dataset $\mathcal{D}$ a set of 13 759 English-language court cases from the \href{https://hudoc.echr.coe.int/}{European Court of Human Rights} (ECHR), covering the years 1961 to 2020.
 Court cases constitute an useful testbed for de-identification methods, due to their high density in PIIs on various individuals (offenders, victims, witnesses, etc.) and the fact that they must carefully balance privacy with the need to retain the semantic content of the case.
-ECHR cases have notably previously been employed in the construction of TAB \cite{pilan-etal-2022-text}.
+ECHR cases have notably previously been employed in the construction of the Text Anonymisation Benchmark (TAB) \cite{pilan-etal-2022-text}.
+A subset $\mathcal{D}'$ of 252 court cases\footnote{This subset corresponds to the development and test set of the TAB corpus.} are then drawn from $\mathcal{D}$ and de-identified with Presidio.

-A subset of 252 court cases are then drawn from $\mathcal{D}$ and de-identified using Presidio\footnote{See \href{https://microsoft.github.io/presidio/}{https://microsoft.github.io/presidio/}.
-As the focus of this paper is on linkage attacks rather than PII detection, we do not evaluate here the quality of the de-identification.}.
-All approaches are evaluated on this subset.